David N Lesh | Portland Oregon DUII Lawyer

 Question: But I really need my license.
 Can I get a hardship / conditional / probationary / work permit?

-Answer: A hardship permit may be available to you if your license was suspended.
-[Hardship permits generally are not available for license "revocations" including lifetime license revocations resulting from a third DUII conviction.]
+Answer: An Oregon hardship permit may be available to you if your license was suspended.
+[Hardship permits generally are not available for license "revocations" including lifetime license revocations resulting from a third or felony DUII conviction.]
 Keep in mind that there is often a significant "black out" or waiting period (typically 30 days, 90 days, one year, or three years) before you can obtain a hardship permit in Oregon.